Retry Logic & Backoff Strategies for Web Push

 3. TTL Alignment & Retry Window Constraints

-Web push payloads carry a TTL header defining maximum gateway storage duration.
+Web push payloads carry a TTL header (RFC 8030) defining maximum gateway storage duration.
 Retrying beyond this window wastes compute and delivers stale content.
 Retry pipelines must synchronize with expiration parameters to enforce strict queue hygiene.

 TTL-Aware Validation Logic